postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/run-button-API.md

 _pm('env.replace', 'user_data', {});
 ```

-The `env.replace` method will return truth on success, false on failure.
+The `env.replace` method will return true on success, false on failure.

 ## Using multiple buttons with separate environments